 Stephen Jones

-Stephen Jones is probably best known for his Non-Fiction Books.
-They currently have 21 Non-Fiction books available.
+Stephen Jones has written 20 Non-Fiction Books.
 The first was released in 1988 with the book Horror: 100 Best Books.
 The most recently released was The Art of Pulp Horror: An Illustrated History which was released in 2020.
 There are no upcoming non-fiction books by Stephen at this time.

 Stephen Jones has also written the Fantasy Tales series which has 7 books including Fantasy Tales 1 and Fantasy Tales 2.